dyhBUPT/BUPTCampus/README.md

 ## Train

 #### 1) Baseline
-You can train our baseline modole by:
+You can train our baseline module by:
 ```shell script
 python train.py --gpus 0,1
 ```